sirisian/ecmascript-types/README.md

 The ```Reflect``` methods mirror the operations above. ```Reflect.get``` and ```Reflect.set``` obey a property's declared type, ```Reflect.defineProperty``` accepts the ```type``` key of a descriptor, ```Reflect.deleteProperty``` on a typed property is a TypeError, and ```Reflect.typeOf``` returns a runtime type object as described in the typeof section.

 ### Keyed Collections

+Explicit type arguments and an immediate typed adoption both check the collection's final contents after construction consumes its seed.
+Each surviving key/value/element converts at its declared type.
+For a proved intrinsic constructor with established iterator and insertion behavior, finite literal seed facts can make a failed conversion an early error.
+Map positions remain separate, and known primitive keys use the collection's actual equality rule before adoption: `new Map.<string, uint8>([["x", "bad"], ["x", 1]])` is valid because the incompatible value has been overwritten.
+Reversing those entries fails.
+All seed expressions still evaluate in order, and conversions remain at adoption rather than being applied to transient entries.

+Unknown keys that may overwrite a value, general iterables/spreads, getters, replaced constructors/iterators/adders and unresolved origins retain runtime checks.
+The bounded proof neither infers a permanent type for bare collections nor closes open object shapes; ordinary literal numeric and declared user conversions remain available.
+Nullish and empty seeds remain valid.
+Weak collections retain their separate eligibility requirements.

 A typed collection member has the same contract through a known String key as through its dotted name: `s["add"]` on `Set.<uint8>` accepts the same arguments as `s.add`.
 Constant aliases and parentheses preserve a known key.
 The resolved built-in identity determines the signature; a user-defined class named `Set` keeps its own members.
 This describes the typed view without asserting intrinsic method identity or eliding runtime lookup, `this` binding, key effects or reference-liveness checks.
 An unknown key or an `any` receiver remains dynamic.